ibm-cloud-docs/cloud-object-storage/metrics-monitoring.md

 4. Scroll down to the advanced configuration section and toggle on the metrics you want to monitor for this bucket.
 5. After a few minutes, any activity will be visible in the IBM Cloud Monitoring web UI.

-### JAVA, Node, Python and GO SDK examples for how to enable tracking of events in your bucket
+### JAVA, Node, Python and GO SDK examples for how to configure metrics monitoring on your bucket
 {: #mm-api-example-recommended}
 {: api}